 Pennsylvania Adopts Economic Nexus Standard for Corporate Net Income Tax

-In Corporation Tax Bulletin 2019-04 (the Bulletin, available here), the Pennsylvania Department of Revenue (the Department) announced that, effective for tax years beginning on or after January 1, 2020, a corporate taxpayer with $500,000 or more of direct or indirect gross receipts from certain Pennsylvania sources (described below) has nexus for Pennsylvania corporate net income tax (CNIT) purposes even if the corporate taxpayer has no physical presence in Pennsylvania.
+In Corporation Tax Bulletin 2019-04, the Pennsylvania Department of Revenue (the Department) announced that, effective for tax years beginning on or after January 1, 2020, a corporate taxpayer with $500,000 or more of direct or indirect gross receipts from certain Pennsylvania sources (described below) has nexus for Pennsylvania corporate net income tax (CNIT) purposes even if the corporate taxpayer has no physical presence in Pennsylvania.
 The Bulletin is the first attempt by the Department to impose CNIT based solely on economic nexus.

 Under CNIT law, a corporation has nexus with Pennsylvania and is subject to CNIT if, either directly or through another entity, it engages in any of the following activities: doing business in Pennsylvania, carrying on activities in Pennsylvania that are not protected by Public Law 86-272 (described below), having capital or property employed or used in Pennsylvania, or owning property in Pennsylvania.